Chicks & Ducklings

 *Helps to break down minerals and fats.

-*Assists the animal to assimilate proteins.
+*Assists the animal in assimilating proteins.

-*Assists the animal to convert food better.
+*Assists the animal in converting food better.

 *Improves stamina and fertility.